KingfuChan/MTEPlugin-for-EuroScope/README.md

 ### MA - Schematic

-+ ***Metric/Imperial*** column will be according to aircraft's altitude unit setting.
++ ***Metric/Imperial*** column will be used according to aircraft's altitude unit setting.
 Altitudes are ignored if the corresponding cell for the given unit is blank.
 + Alternative columns will override items below transition level, except NONE, VA, ILS and popup edit (0-3).
 + CFL/RFL popup edits are not affected by this module.